 The Nordic people have many legends, and believe in many supernatural entities like trolls and giants, so naturally there is a legend associated with these two waterfalls.
 The legend (or story?) is that the Seven Sisters are coming flirtatiously and daintily dancing down the mountainside, playfully greeting the Suitor who gleefully dances back from the other side.
 Bridal Veil is immediately to the right of the Seven Sisters, however, if you didn’t know it was there, you might miss it.
 It’s very low volume and isn’t recognized as a waterfall by many.
 It’s more noticeable when the snow begins to melt in the Spring, where when backlit by the sun it looks like a thin bridal veil draped over the rocks.
 Sadly, it wasn’t visible when we visited.

 Storfjorden is much larger, and in fact, encompasses Geirangerfjorden, kind of like a fjord within a fjord.
-“Inception fjords”, for those who have seen the movie (highly recommend), or, picture a tree (Storfjorden) with several different branches that splinter out into even more tiny branches (Geirangerfjorden and the several other fjords located here).
+“Inception fjords“, for those who have seen the movie Inception (highly recommend).
+Or, picture a tree (Storfjorden) with several different branches that splinter out into even more tiny branches (Geirangerfjorden and the several other fjords located here).